One unit of credit equals four semester hours.

-NRS 532 Theories, Principles and Methods for Nurse Educators
+NRS 532 Theories, Principles and Methods of Education for Clinical Leadership

-Examines theories, principles and methods that provide the basis for effectiveness in the nurse educator role.
+Examines theories, principles and methods that provide the foundation for clinical leadership in an educational role.
 Strategies for teaching, learning and assessment of outcomes are analyzed.
-Focuses on advanced roles, including trends and challenges in nursing education.
-Prerequisite: NRS 538; NRS 521 or NRS 535 or consent of program director.
+Focuses on advanced roles, including trends and challenges in the role of educator.
+Prerequisite: NRS 521 or NRS 535 or consent of program director.